2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Managing Director at Forensic Risk Alliance

-Mike is a Managing Director at Forensic Risk Alliance, where he specializes in forensic investigations, e-discovery, and data analytics.
-He has extensive experience advising clients on complex litigation matters and regulatory investigations.
-Mike is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and frequently speaks on e-discovery topics.
+Mike is a Managing Director at Forensic Risk Alliance, where he focuses on e-discovery and information governance.
+He has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Mike is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Rose J. Jones